Chinmoy-sh/Talkative-The-Exclusive-Chat-App/README.md

 # Talkative - A Complete Personalized Chat Application For Personal And Community Based People.

 # This project is created using the Flutter Framework<br>
 Flutter is widely known for its cross-platform develovment service.
+And that's why it's very popular.
+This project is also made up with this amazing and functional cross-platform framework.

 ## Getting Started